 If your fish isn't behaving or looking as it normally does and you suspect it may be sick, ensure you provide the right treatment, by checking out the best-selling and comprehensive book The Truth About Goldfish on Amazon today.

 It has entire chapters dedicated to in-depth diagnoses, treatment options, a treatment index, and a list of everything in our fishkeeping medicine cabinet, natural and commercial (and more!).

-What are the Symptoms of Fish Lice and Anchor Worms?
+What Are the Signs of Fish Lice and Anchor Worms?

-Fish lice are visible on goldfish, although they can be difficult to see.
+Fish lice are visible on goldfish, though they can be difficult to see.
 They usually show up as small, greenish dots or flecks across the body of your goldfish.
-Anchor worms, on the other hand, appear as small, white, ribbon-like worms that hang out from the body of the fish, usually by sticking out from between scales.
+Anchor worms appear as small, white, ribbon-like worms that hang out from the body of the fish, usually sticking out from between scales.

-Goldfish with fish lice or anchor worm will often exhibit flashing, which is a behavior that involves rapidly darting around the tank and attempting to rub up against items within the tank.
+Goldfish with fish lice or anchor worms will often exhibit flashing, which is a behavior that involves rapidly darting around the tank and attempting to rub up against items within the tank.
 Flashing indicates itching or discomfort and is usually done in an attempt to eliminate this sensation.
-Other symptoms may include fin clamping, rapid breathing, pale coloration of the gills, lethargy, and inappetence.
+Other signs may include fin clamping, rapid breathing, pale coloration of the gills, lethargy, and inappetence.

 How Can I Treat Goldfish Lice and Anchor Worm?